radialreview/sm-js/src/react/demo-app/README.md

 In SM, there are two primary data structures, nodes and edges.

 SM does not operate like most databases.
 Objects are not rows in tables, objects are standalone entities in a graph.\
-As a developer building with SM, you're not required to concern yourself with the intricacies of this concept.\
+As a developer building with SM, simply know that a node contains schema-less json data.\
-The main take away is that just because you create two objects of the same type, they are not inherently related.\
+In other words, just because you create two objects of the same type, they are not inherently related.\
 The two objects exist completely independent of each other, there is no shared table.

-Edges are the other primary data structure in SM.
-Edges are very similar to nodes in that they can store arbitrary data.\
+Edges are the other primary data structure in SM.\
-However, the purpose of the edge is to relate two nodes with each other.\
+The purpose of the edge is to relate two nodes with each other.\
-In addition to data you as a developer want to include on the edge (such as naming the relationship)\
-every edge contains permission data.
+While you can store schema-less data on an edge, their main purpose is to facilitate permissions.

 ### Edge Permissions

 Permissions are a primary concern in SM, not just an after thought.\
 Instead of maintaining access control lists or roles, SM stores the permissions of every node on edges.\
-With the exception of a terminating permission, permissions are generally transitive.\
+With the exception of a terminating permission, permissions are generally cascading.\
 That means if Node A has permission to view Node B and Node B has permission to view Node C, then Node A has permission to view Node C.

 #### View Permission